Click or the topic for details:

 What is the maximum resolution Intel® graphics can support?

-I cannot select a larger resolution or the native resolution for my display.
+I can't select a larger resolution or the native resolution for my display.
 How do I fix this issue?

 What is the native resolution or optimal resolution for my display?